jcervas/class-cmu-84-352/syllabus.md

   Illustrate The Complexity Of America’s Urban-Rural Divide, FiveThrityEight, Jan.
 27, 2021,
   <https://fivethirtyeight.com/features/how-the-frost-belt-and-sun-belt-illustrate-the-complexity-of-americas-urban-rural-divide/>
-- Voting Rights: A Short History Carnegie Corporation Of New York,
+- Voting Rights: A Short History Carnegie Corporation of New York,
   <https://www.carnegie.org/our-work/article/voting-rights-timeline/>
 - The ‘Stolen’ Election That Poisoned American Politics.
 It Happened in 1984.,